 PIANIST, COMPOSER, EDUCATOR

-Quentin Walston is an active composer, pianist, and music educator in the Washington DC area.
-He composes for piano and his jazz combo, blending memorable melodies, striking rhythms, and adventurous improvisations.
-As music and jazz educator, Quentin spreads the joy of learning and playing music to individuals of all ages.
+Quentin Walston is an active pianist, composer, and music educator in the Washington DC area.
+He composes most often for piano, his jazz trio, and large ensembles, blending memorable melodies, striking rhythms, and adventurous improvisations.
+As a music and jazz educator, Quentin spreads the joy of learning and playing music to individuals of all ages.

 Quentin Walston was introduced to improvisation surprisingly through bluegrass and folk music.
 As the harmonica player in the folk band Jake and the Burtones, Quentin fostered a passion for improvising solos while appreciating the musicianship of others around him.
 Once that budding interest crossed over to his enthusiasm for piano, Quentin shortly began playing and learning jazz.
 Quentin went on to study jazz and piano at James Madison University, focusing on improvisation, composition, and arranging.